Brisbane Roar FC: Training ground

 In October 2020, after a dispute with Logan City Council over an unpaid water bill, the Roar moved their training base to the Gold Coast Sports Precinct in the suburb of Carrara, Queensland.

-Sometime in 2023/2024 the club targeted utilising a new purpose-built facility in Brendale in Brisbane's north. - as of 2025 the move was yet to occur.
+Sometime in 2023/2024 the club targeted utilising a new purpose-built facility in Brendale in Brisbane's north.

 However, in March 2023 the club announced Roar would be returning to Ballymore for training and to play as many matches as possible.